Prospective Undergraduate Students: Fall 2017 Start

 August: Application opens for Fall admission

 Applications are reviewed on a rolling basis.
-Columbia's Admissions Review Committee typically makes admission decisions within three weeks of obtaining a completed file—an application and all required materials.
-The college does not operate an early decision or early action program, but we encourage you to apply early.
+Columbia College Chicago's Admissions Review Committee typically makes admission decisions within three weeks of obtaining an application and all required materials.
+We do not offer an early decision or early action option, but we encourage you to apply early.
 Visit colum.edu/apply for more information.

-File your 2016–17 Free Application for Federal Student Aid (FAFSA) with the Columbia College Chicago school code (001655).
+File your 2017-18 Free Application for Federal Student Aid (FAFSA) with Columbia’s school code: 001655.
 Submitting a FAFSA ensures that you’re considered for all financial aid opportunities, including institutional scholarships and all forms of federal and state aid.
 Visit colum.edu/financial-aid for more information.

 February: Apply for housing

-After you decide to enroll and make a deposit to confirm your attendance, you should complete a housing application.
-Students must submit a $500 prepayment when they apply.
+After confirming your attendance with a tuition deposit (refundable until May 1), you should complete a housing application.
+You must submit a $500 prepayment when you apply.
 We expect new freshmen and transfers to live on campus their first year.
-See floor plans and photos and apply for housing—which is offered on a first-come, first-served basis—at colum.edu/residencelife.
+See floor plans and photos, and apply for housing—which is offered on a first-come, first-served basis—at colum.edu/residencelife.

 March: Award letters begin going out

 Your Financial Aid Award Letter provides a summary of your federal, state and institutional awards and offers an estimated cost of attendance for the academic year.
-These letters are sent on a rolling basis beginning in March, based on the date you are admitted and submit a FAFSA.
+These letters are sent on a rolling basis beginning in March.
+Note: Depending on the date you are admitted and submit a FAFSA, you may receive both an estimated and an updated award letter.
 For help understanding your award letter, visit colum.edu/awardletter.